Enjoy FREE UK shipping - on every order!

 If you prefer not to wear a bracelet our Covert dog tag necklace tucks neatly under your shirt and is perfect for those that need space for more information due to multiple conditions or allergies.

-For your rucksack or wallet, consider a metal tag or wallet card.
+For your rucksack or wallet, consider a wallet card.
 They are super hard wearing and will survive rain showers (and any other adventures)!
 We also sell write on wallet cards which can be handy for keeping in a plastic bag with your passport or wallet.

 Do you want to use the local language only?
 If you are visiting a number of different countries where varying languages are spoken consider whether it’s better to just use English on your medical alert rather than use local languages.
 Or use a combination of both.
 But if your travel focuses on one country, it’s always good to carry information in a local language.